whoateallthepi/picoweatherstation/readme.md

 **Outgoing messages** are a relative breeze.
 Setting these up is largely about coercing C variable into hex-byte arrays and stuffing them at the
 RAK811.
 The RAK811 is generally in 'receive' mode (at+set_config=lorap2p:transfer_mode:1) but this is switched to transfer_mode:2 for sending.
 This isn't full duplex, but incoming messages should be rare (once a day at most).
 So we just wear any problems.
+#### uart handling LoraWan
+The intention is to move away from lora p2p comms to a LoraWan setup.Watch this space.
 #### Weather data
 All the weather data is being recorded over in core1.
 This is kept in global variables.
 The pico does have some proper fifo inter-core communication mechanisms.
 Maybe one day... but in the meantime, we do not seem to get any problems of variable being read whilst updating.
 ### core1
 Life is simpler over in core1.
-There is an SPI connection to the **BME280 sensor** (read every second via the main loop.)
-At the moment the sensor code has sleeps in it so it cannot be run via a timer.
 A one second repeating timer updates arrays of wind and rainfall data.
 To allow generation of, for example rain in the past hour, and 2 minute wind averages.

 **Rain** is recoded via a gpio interrupt callback.
 Each click of the tipping gauge is RAIN_CLICK mms of rain.